joshbruce/content-joshbruce.com/content/web-development/refactoring-re-engineering-and-rebuilding/content.md

 This got me thinking.

-Language is very interesting.
+Language is interesting.
 I hold that the words we use to describe things can often fail to grasp the idea in someone's mind.
 We are unlimited in our capacity to think and dream; however, we are limited in our vocabulary to describe—no one knows *all* the words.

 I had an unabridged, English dictionary once.
 On the cover it said something like: Over 300,000 words.
 I took a test once that said my vocabulary was somewhere in the neighborhood of 3,000 words; less than 1 percent of the words in the dictionary.